pointblue/TomKat/README.md

 -   Major structural overhaul to work with new TomKat website, with each display piece produced independently
 -   Hosted on Github
--   **TO DO:** Update text on all pages to provide context relative to SMART goals and region (e.g. grassland bird declines)
+-   Style/formatting matched to new TomKat Ranch website
+-   Added text describing SMART goals on each page
+-   **Future wishlist:** Add more context linking SMART goals to observations to date

 #### Weather